cisco-open/terraform-provider-meraki/docs/data-sources/networks_wireless_electronic_shelf_label_configured_devices.md

 - `enabled` (Boolean) Turn ESL features on and off for this network
 - `hostname` (String) Desired ESL hostname of the network
+- `mode` (String) Electronic shelf label mode of the network.
+Valid options are 'Bluetooth', 'high frequency'